QR Codes are everywhere—from restaurants and retail stores to TV ads and commercials.

 Neighboring Southeast Asian countries provide a very good example of how rapidly QR code technology is spreading.

 For instance, Indonesia uses QR codes across many sectors, from retail to government services.
 QR codes in Thailand are most commonly seen in print marketing.
 Singapore is using QR codes to advance its status as a smart nation, while in Malaysia, QR codes are experiencing broader adoption among the public.
+The same goes with the QR Codes in the Philippines, wherein they further help the government by providing better services to the public.

 North America: The US and Canada have also seen a significant increase in QR Code usage, particularly in the retail and restaurant sectors.
 This adoption has gained tremendous traction, especially since the pandemic.